Undertreatment of pain: Signs and symptoms

 Some organizations advise that health care providers treat pain whenever it is present.
 The perspective is that when a person complains of serious pain, then that person is in need of treatment.

 Various publications offer guidance on recognizing pain and advising when a person with pain needs additional treatment.

 Causes

 This phenomenon can be associated with a multitude of causes.
 Firstly, the biomedical model of disease, focused on pathophysiology rather than quality of life, reinforces entrenched attitudes that marginalize pain management as a priority.
 Other reasons may have to do with inadequate training, personal biases or fear of prescription drug abuse.
 For example, physicians may fear of being accused of overprescribing (see for instance the case of Dr William Hurwitz), despite the relative rarity of prosecutions, or physicians' poor understanding of the health risks attached to opioid prescription.
 A complicated history of politics also influences practices in the treatment of pain.
 This includes cultural, societal, religious, and political attitudes.
 These factors often disadvantage certain groups, such as the above populations, in seeking treatment for pain.

 Undertreatment of pain may also be caused by biases among healthcare practitioners.
+These biases are both gender and race-based, meaning they are compounded for women of color.
+Gender based biases include the belief that women are overdramatic and emotional, so they exaggerate any pain they feel.
+For racial biases, there's a common belief that people of color experience less pain overall than white people.
+The intersection of gender and racial biases regarding pain leads to the unique "Strong Black Woman" stereotype in which Black women are perceived to both experience less pain than white women while also overexaggerating any pain that they do feel.